hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-UX-Experience-Profile.md

 - [ ] Information Architecture

-### GitHub Practice Action Items
-- [ ] Assign yourself to this issue.
-In the right side menu, click 'Assignees.'
-[Select 'assign yourself'](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users)
-- [ ] Assign this issue to the [CoP: UI/UX: Project Board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project).
-In the right side menu, click 'Projects.'
-Select project 'CoP: UI/UX: Project Board' from the drop-down menu.
-- [ ] Click 'Status' under the '[CoP: UI/UX: Project Board](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/quickstart#adding-the-issue-to-a-project)'.
-Select 'In Progress (actively working) radio button from the drop-down menu.
-- [ ] This was a good first issue.
-Once you have completed the steps and checked all relevant boxes, you can [close this issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/administering-issues/closing-an-issue)

 ### Conclusion Action Items
 - [ ] Use this as your own personal skills' resume!
 Link this UX Experience Profile when you contact Project Leads to discuss [UI/UX open roles](https://github.com/orgs/hackforla/projects/67/views/1)
+- [ ] This was a good first issue.
+Once you have completed the steps and checked all relevant boxes, you can [close this issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/administering-issues/closing-an-issue)